-Contribution rates for the TRS-Care plan are established in State Statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
-The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
+Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
+The TRS-Care plan is currently funded on a payas-you-go basis and is subject to change based on available funding.
 Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
-The TRS board of trustees does not have the authority to set or amend contribution rates.
+The TRS Board of Trustees does not have the authority to set or amend contribution rates.

-Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25 percent of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is 0.65 percent of pay.
-Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public or charter school.
+Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is 0.75% of pay.
+Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

 Contribution Rates

-Rate

-Active Employee 0.65%

-Non-Employer Contributing Entity (State) 1.25%

-Employers 0.75%

-Federal/Private Funding 1.25%

-Total Contributions paid from federal funds and private grants are remitted by the employer and paid at the State rate.

-District's 2021 Employer Contributions \$ 152,448 District's 2021 Member Contributions \$ 115,951 2020 NECE On-Behalf Contributions (state) \$ 187,027
+2021 2022 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/Private Funding remitted by Employers 1.25% 1.25% Current Period Employeer Contributions \$ 226,539 Current Period Member Contributions \$ 172,651 Measurement Year NECE On-Behalf Contributions \$ 298,777

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS Care OPEB Program).
-When hiring a TRS retiree, employers are required to pay TRS Care a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
+When employers hire a TRS retiree, they are required to pay to TRS Care, a monthly surcharge of \$ 535 per retiree.